How we spend our Pupil Premiumenabling our pupils to realise their full potential

 - In addition to this, the Y2 and Y6 timetable has been extended (8:10 – 4:30pm) to ensure every child has as much support as necessary to maximise their achievement.

-At Lower Meadows, the introduction of reciprocal reading in Year 1 and 2, Rainbow reading and talk for writing has also had a positive impact on narrowing the gap.
+In KS1, the introduction of reciprocal reading in Year 1 and 2, Rainbow reading and Talk for Writing has also had a positive impact on narrowing the gap.

 The school’s extra-curricular activities programme is comprehensive and includes diverse and unique opportunities such as Judo, Latin, Cooking, Arabic and Samba.